Importance of Prenatal Nutrition During Pregnancy

 2 # Drink One Glass of Milk Every Day

 Whether you like the taste of Milk or not, now you have to drink it for your Growing Baby.
-During Pregnancy, you and your baby need lots of protein, calcium and vitamin D. Choose the Low-Fat Milk with less of the fat and calories.
+During Pregnancy, you and your baby need lots of protein, calcium, and vitamin D. Choose the Low-Fat Milk with less of the fat and calories.
 In case, you cannot drink milk at all then you can drink fortified soy milk.
 You can also add a variety of yogurt and cheese, in your daily diet.

 3 # Meat and its Alternatives

 Pregnant ladies who are fond of Non-vegetable food should choose less fatty meats and meats products.
-You must Eat Fish on alternative days, as they are the great source of protein, iron, and zinc.
-Ladies which are not so fond of non-veg should include following alternatives like Tofu, tempeh, dried peas, lentils, and soybeans, etc, Which are a great source of protein and vitamins required in pregnancy.
+You must Eat Fish on alternative days, as they are a great source of protein, iron, and zinc.
+Ladies which are not so fond of non-veg should include the following alternatives like Tofu, tempeh, dried peas, lentils, and soybeans, etc, Which are a great source of protein and vitamins required in pregnancy.

-Avoid any kind of high mercury fish like swordfish, shark, king mackerel and tilefish, they can harm you and your baby inside you.
+Avoid any kind of high mercury fish like swordfish, shark, king mackerel, and tilefish, they can harm you and your baby inside you.
 When you’re expecting you should take two / three servings(fish) per week (that’s 8 to 12 ounces).

 4 # Include Grain Products as Part of your Daily Diet